Templates to support procedures for seeking NHMRC approval

 A guide to the development, evaluation and implementation of clinical practice guidelines and accompanying handbooks

 The following resources were developed by NHMRC to provide further details on how to develop high quality guidelines.
-Key aspects of these documents will be included in the 2011 NHMRC Standard and accompanying resources.

 This publication includes the accompanying handbooks: